KGBRecord/Power-Platform-PCFs/fileUploader/README.md

 - **Upgraded to FluentUI v9**: Completely modernized UI with improved accessibility and performance
 - **Enhanced Drag & Drop**: Better visual feedback during drag operations
-- **File List Improvements**: Now shows file type icons and has better handling of long filenames
+- **File List Improvements (preview)**: Now shows file type icons and has better handling of long filenames
+- **Trigger Reset parameter**: Fixed issue on trigger reset.
+Files are now cleared when value is changed.
 - **Persistent File Selection**: Fixed issue where files array would reset when dragging new files
 - **Type-Safe Codebase**: Removed usage of `any` types for better reliability